The engine that powers sustainable organisations

 The GRI Standards is one of the most commonly used sustainability reporting frameworks in the world.
 This article gives an introduction to the Standards, their structure, application, and usage.
 We also cover the seven key steps for reporting in accordance with the GRI Standards.

 GRI is the Global Reporting Initiative, an independent standard setter with the mandate to develop guidelines for sustainability reporting.
-Established in 1997, its goal is to drive accountability for the impacts created by organizations in all sectors and countries through a standardized, unified language for communicating those impacts.
+Established in 1997, the goal of the GRI Standards are to hold companies accountable for their impacts on society and the environment.
+They use a common language to communicate these impacts and work with organisations in all sectors and countries.

 The Standards have been significant in shaping sustainability reporting requirements and approaches.
 Its relevance to corporate sustainability has been a source of guidance for regulators and investors to benchmark a company’s sustainability performance.
 The GRI Standards have informed reporting legislation, with many national laws citing the GRI or building off it as a benchmark or reference framework.

 The Standards are used in more than 100 countries worldwide, by businesses of varying sizes, governments, investors, and other stakeholders.
-For reporting organizations, the Standards serve as a credible benchmark of their performance compared to other reporting organizations.
-For report users, GRI-aligned reports provide the disclosures needed to make informed decisions and judgments about the performance of an organization, often to understand the ESG risks and opportunities faced by the organization.
+For reporting organisations, the Standards serve as a credible benchmark of their performance compared to other reporting organisations.

 There are essentially seven steps for reporting in accordance with the GRI Standards: